cafloyd/early-career/docs/early-career/marketing-yourself/resume-cover-letter.md

 Another thing to note - while it is common in some countries to include a head shot, when applying for jobs in the US, your resume should not include one.
 Due to concerns about discrimination, some employers won't even consider an applicant that has included a head shot with their resume/application.
 :::

+## Cover Letter
+In the age of generative AI, if you're writing a cover letter, it's more important than ever to make it personal and to hook your audience with your introduction.